-Although economic conditions in the United States have gradually improved, the number of unemployed and under-employed workers remains significant despite increases in economic activity.
-During the year ended December 31, 2014, the percentage of our patient service revenue being reimbursed under GHC Programs decreased slightly as compared to the year ended December 31, 2013.
-We could, however, experience shifts to GHC Programs, and possible lower patient volumes, if economic conditions do not continue to improve or if they deteriorate.
+Although economic conditions in the United States have gradually improved, the number of unemployed and under-employed workers remains significant.
+During the year ended December 31, 2015, the percentage of our patient service revenue being reimbursed under GHC Programs increased as compared to the year ended December 31, 2014.
+We could experience additional shifts toward GHC Programs, and patient volumes could decline if economic conditions do not continue to improve or if they deteriorate.
 Adverse economic conditions could also lead to additional increases in the number of unemployed and under-employed workers and a decline in the number of private employers that offer healthcare insurance coverage to their employees.
 Employers that do offer healthcare coverage may increase the required contributions from employees to pay for their coverage and increase patient responsibility amounts.
+In addition, certain private payors' poor experience with the healthcare insurance exchanges may result in those payors exiting the health care exchange marketplace.
 As a consequence, the number of patients who participate in GHC Programs or are uninsured could increase.
-In addition, due to the rising costs of managed care premiums and patient responsibility amounts, we may experience increased bad debt due to patients' inability to pay for certain services.
-Further, it is too early to determine whether the ACA will increase or decrease the number of our patients with private healthcare insurance, obtained either through employers or the recently established insurance exchanges.
 Payments received from GHC Programs are substantially less than payments received from private healthcare insurance programs (managed care and other third-party payors).
-In addition, payments under the recently established health care exchanges may be less than payments from private healthcare insurance programs to government payors may result in an increase in our estimated provision for contractual adjustments and uncollectibles and a corresponding decrease in our net revenue.
-Further increases in the government component of our payor mix at the expense of other third-pa
+A payor mix shift from private healthcare insurance programs (managed reare and other third-party payors).
+A payor mix shift from private healthcare insurance programs to revenue, as well as a significant reduction in our average reimbursement rates.
+In addition, due to the rising costs of managed care premiums and patient responsibility amounts, we may experience increased bad debt due to patients 'inability to pay for certain services.
+Further, it remains uncertain whether the ACA will ultimately increase or decrease the number of our patients with private healthcare insurance, obtained either through employers or the healthcare insurance exchanges.
+Payments under policies issued through the h